Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g1000/README.md

 * [dga711](https://github.com/dga711), whose [devkit](https://github.com/dga711/msfs-webui-devkit) mod made working on this practical
 * the folks at the [A320 Neo project](https://github.com/wpine215/msfs-a320neo/) for a little help along the way
+* [Smirow](https://github.com/Smirow), from whom I adapted the barometer code

+---
+*A note on the Baron G58:  This plane has the G1000 and a number of flaws, but unfortunately it is one of the planes that Microsoft have encrypted, and I currently have no way of accessing the model definition to modify it.
+If any way to do this becomes available, hopefully we'll be able to make some fixes to that, too.*